levibostian/action-promote-semantic-release/README.md

         with:
           sequence: "develop,alpha,beta,main"
           githubToken: ${{ secrets.BOT_PUSH_TOKEN }}
+          gitName: "Deploy bot"
+          gitEmail: "deploy@yourcompany.com"
 ```

 The action comes with the following inputs:
 * `sequence` (required) - comma separated string containing the sequence of your releases that you follow for your project.
 Each item in the sequence is the name of a branch that you use in your project.
+* `githubToken` (required) - a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for a GitHub account that has push access to the repository.
+This Action pushes code to branches of your repository.
 * `promoteToBranch` (optional) - By default, Action will promote existing branch to next branch in sequence.
 If you want to instead jump directly to a different branch in the sequence, enter it here.
-* `githubToken` (required) - a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for a GitHub account that has push access to the repository.
-This Action pushes code to branches of your repository.
+* `gitName` (optional) - In case a merge commit needs to be made, what git name should be used for the merge commit?
+Note: If this is not provided and a merge commit is attempted to be made, the promote script will fail.
+* `gitEmail` (optional) - In case a merge commit needs to be made, what git email address should be used for the merge commit?
+Note: If this is not provided and a merge commit is attempted to be made, the promote script will fail.

 # How does this Action work?